Dairon Blanco Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.56 team ERA ranks second among all MLB pitching staffs.
+- The Rays have the second-ranked team ERA among all league pitching staffs (3.63).

-- Rays pitchers combine to give up 78 home runs (one per game), the seventh-fewest in baseball.
+- Rays pitchers combine to allow 81 total home runs at a clip of one per game (to rank 11th in the league).

-- Chirinos (3-2 with a 2.72 ERA and 20 strikeouts in 43 2/3 innings pitched) gets the start for the Rays, his fourth of the season.
+- Glasnow gets the start for the Rays, his sixth of the season.
+He is 2-1 with a 4.97 ERA and 33 strikeouts in 25 1/3 innings pitched.

-- In his last time out on Sunday against the San Diego Padres, the right-hander tossed 4 2/3 innings, giving up three earned runs while surrendering six hits.
+- In his most recent time out on Tuesday, the righty threw 4 1/3 innings against the Baltimore Orioles, allowing six earned runs while surrendering six hits.

-- The 29-year-old has a 2.72 ERA and 4.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .196 to his opponents.
+- In five games this season, the 29-year-old has amassed an ERA of 4.97, with 11.7 strikeouts per nine innings.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.